By: Fereshteh Priou

 The artists benefited from her patronage and she was known to help them financially when times were hard.
 They adored her and most considered her beauty irresistible.
 Monet, who was an old and arthritic man at that time, asked her to bare her bosom for him to paint which she refused.
 Vuillard who painted many of her portraits and gave them fanciful names such as Nape, was known to be vastly amorous of her.
 He once fell into tears at the sight of her beauty when painting her.
 She later said that Vuillard’s cry was the most beautiful declaration of love she had ever experienced.
 Picasso was a close friend and she was the godmother to his first son, but theirs was not an amicable relationship.
 Picasso’s biographer, John Richardson describes her as manipulative, meddling and a liar.

 One of her more ardent admirers was Marcel Proust who modeled one of his famous characters, Mme.
 Verdurin, after her.
 Just like Mme.
 Verdurin, Misia surrounded herself with the illuminati.
 The more sought after her salons became, the haughtier she got.
 One had to be gifted to get access to her receptions.
 At the opera one evening, she scanned the audience from her box through her lorgnette and not seeing anyone she knew, she declared, “There is no one here!” which shows that she was more Mme.
 Verdurin than the original Mme.
 Verdurin.

 Misia Sert died in 1950 and was buried in a pink dress designed by her friend, Coco Chanel.
-She is the subject of a current show at Musee D’Orsay in Paris, called “Misia, Queen of Paris”.
+She was the subject of a show at Musee D’Orsay in Paris, called “Misia, Queen of Paris”.